 We’ve identified a problem with the XF’s rear styling.
 Yes, all by ourselves.

 Jaguar’s Series-2 XF was revealed this week and the dust has settled to some extent over its appearance – the consensus being it’s overly cautious.
 What’s apparent is the bulk of stylistic contention lies aft and in particular, the tail-lamp treatment.
 While not as grating as those affixed to the junior level XE, they could be so much nicer.
-In fact, buried within the press pack, Jaguar have provided an image of just how nice they could have been.
+In fact, searching the web, I discovered an image of just how nice they could have been.
 The difference is rather striking is it not?

 Looking at the production solution, the issue as I see it isn’t merely confined to the lamp unit’s physical size.
 The chromed bridge piece that runs between the tail-lamps creates a visual clutter and interferes with the tail-lamp graphic.
 Adding more visual fuss is the clumsily applied Jaguar script that sits below the obligatory leaper – there presumably because JLR’s marketing people have decreed that not enough people know it’s a Jaguar.